ann82/dv_assistant/README.md

 - Simplified module imports using index.js
 - Updated package.json with proper module exports
 - Removed unnecessary build step from deployment
-- Fixed a bug where a missing function (`generateWelcomePrompt`) for the Twilio welcome prompt caused 502 errors.
-The welcome prompt is now hardcoded for reliability.

 ## Installation